simonrevill/solid-todo/README.md

 # Solid Todo

-Experimental project for using the Solid framework
+Experimental project for using the Solid framework.
+Simple todo app.

 ## Scripts